Through Out The Year

 As there is enough room for customization, Lumba Sumba Pass trek cost can also be different.
 First, the itinerary can go from 16 days to 35 days and even longer.
 The duration of the trek determines the cost of any trek or tour.
 Although you can drive to Taplejung from Kathmandu, it takes pretty much long time.
 Therefore, you have to take domestic flights to begin and to return to Kathmandu after completing this trek.
 Domestic flights are comparatively more expensive than roadway transportation.

 Likewise, since it is a completely a camping trekking, you need to manage a crew containing different personnel.
 Numerous crew members has been to pay to organize a camping trekking.
-However, the miscellaneous expenses has been controlled in this trek.
+However, the miscellaneous expenses has been controll in this trek.
 It is so because there are no tea houses and lodges en route.
 You will have to compromise on the quality of food and accommodation.
 You will spend the nights at a tented camp by eating the food items prepared by the crew.

 Lumba Sumba Pass Trek Map

 Formally, Lumba Sumba Pass Trek Map begins from Taplejung ending at Mitlung on the very first day.
 Then, you will continue the trip towards Chiruwa, Lelep, Ela Danda and Seep Kharka.
 From Seep Kharka, you will trek to Olangchung Gola, which is the border between the Eastern Nepal and Tibet.
 Then, you move towards Upper Langmale, Pass Camp and reach Chaurikharka by crossing Lumba Sumba Pass (5,160 m).